PARENTS/CARERS LEGAL DUTY

-The Government regard 95% as the minimum satisfactory attendance for a primary school child but most children should routinely have an attendance rate of 97% or more (this is equivalent of 6 days absence a year).
+The Government regard 95% as the minimum satisfactory attendance for a primary school child and the minimum attendance we expect is 96%.

 A child registered at St Bernadette’s can only legally miss School if: